 So, in a bit more detail, here they all are!

-NEW!
-Category Theory I: Notes towards a gentle introduction (2003) is a book version of the first half of a set of much-downloaded notes.
-It aims to provide an accessible entry-point which doesn’t presuppose too much mathematical background.
+Category Theory I: Notes towards a gentle introduction (2023) was a book version of the first half of a set of much-downloaded notes.
+It aimed to provide an accessible entry-point which doesn’t presuppose too much mathematical background.
+However, I have now (Jan 2024) withdrawn the pbk version, as a new edition will be published as Category Theory I: A gentle prologue in Feb 2024.

 Gödel Without (Too Many) Tears is a much shorter book (2020, 2022) based on the lectures I used to give to undergraduate philosophers taking the Mathematical Logic paper.
 My notes have been tidied-up into a book format, now in its second edition.
 You can think of it as a cut-down version of the longer Gödel book, aiming to highlight some of the key technical facts about the incompleteness theorems in an accessible way.